 Tolerances for faults detected during field inspection are specified in Annex II A. Annex II B states that the number of plants inspected should be sufficient to ensure that, with an appropriate level of confidence, the tolerances given in Annex II A are not exceeded.
 Determination of the “appropriate level of confidence” is at the discretion of the Certifying Authority, and the following tables are provided for guidance purposes.

-Confidence levels
+Confidence levels for field inspection

 One approach to determining an appropriate number of plants to inspect during field inspection is to determine an appropriate confidence level and inspect the number of plants required to be sure that, if no faults are found, the tolerance has not been exceeded.
 For example, if a Certifying Authority wishes to be 95% confident that the 0.1% tolerance for a fault in a crop has not been exceeded, a minimum of 3000 plants need to be inspected with no faults found (Table 5).

-Table 5: Rounded minimum sample size (along with no faults in sampled plants) required for statistical proof that the true level of faults is less than the specified maximum, at confidence levels of 90%, 95% and 99%.
+Table 5: Rounded minimum sample size (along with no faults in sampled plants) required for statistical proof that the true level of faults is less than the specified maximum, at confidence levels for field inspections of 90%, 95% and 99%.